kit-cn-cms/pyroot-plotscripts/configs/README.md

 - `samplesDataControlPlots` (data samples)
-- `samples` (simulated samples) add Sample using, with `SAMPLENAMEINCSVCONFIG` being the process name in the used systematics csv file `STR_systematics.csv`
+- `samples` (simulated samples) add Sample using, with `SAMPLENAMEINCSVCONFIG` being the process name in the used systematics csv file `STR_systematics.csv` define samples as signal for the plotting step by edding `typ=signal`, else it is treated as background
 ```python
 plotClasses.Sample(SAMPLENAMEONPLOTS,COLOR,
     PATH/TO/SAMPLE,